Vickybarai/Devops/Docker/Docker.md

 ---

-🔹 What is a Network?
+___

+🔹 Docker Network

 Definition
-A Docker network enables containers to communicate securely with each other and the host.
+A Docker network is a logical isolation layer that allows containers to communicate securely with each other and the host.

 Purpose

-Isolates container traffic
+Enables container-to-container communication

+Provides network isolation for applications

-Allows service discovery using container names
+Supports service discovery using container names

+---

+🔹 Types of Docker Networks

+1. Bridge Network
+Definition: Default network for standalone containers on a single Docker host.
+Purpose: Allows containers on the same host to communicate.
-Command Examples
+Command Example:

-docker network create my-network docker run -d --name db --network my-network mysql docker run -d --name app --network my-network myapp
+docker network create my-bridge-network docker run -d --name db --network my-bridge-network mysql docker run -d --name app --network my-bridge-network myapp

-Best Practice

-Use bridge networks for isolated apps
+Best Practice: Use for isolated apps on a single host.

+---

+2. Host Network
+Definition: Container shares the host’s network stack directly.
+Purpose: Provides maximum performance by using the host’s IP and ports.
+Command Example:

+docker run --network host -d myapp

+Best Practice: Use only when low latency is critical and port conflicts are managed.

+---

+3. Overlay Network
+Definition: Multi-host network that allows containers across different Docker hosts to communicate securely.
+Purpose: Enables distributed applications in Docker Swarm or multi-node setups.
+Command Example:

+docker network create -d overlay my-overlay-network

-Use overlay networks for multi-host environments
+Best Practice: Use for Swarm services or multi-host clusters.

+---

+4. Macvlan Network
+Definition: Assigns a MAC address to a container, making it appear as a physical device on the network.
+Purpose: Useful for legacy applications that require direct Layer 2 access.
+Command Example:

+docker network create -d macvlan \
+  --subnet=192.168.1.0/24 \
+  --gateway=192.168.1.1 \
+  -o parent=eth0 my-macvlan

+Best Practice: Use only when direct LAN-level access is required.

+---

+5. None Network
+Definition: Disables networking for the container.
+Purpose: For containers that do not need external communication.
+Command Example:

+docker run --network none -d myapp

+Best Practice: Use for highly isolated or security-sensitive containers.
+___

 ---